An inside look at communication with bipolar disorder.

 You say, “I’m not sure I can get together this weekend.”

-The Bipolar translator hears, “I’m done with this relationship and just trying to let you down easy.”
+The mental illness translator hears, “I’m done with this relationship and trying to let you down easy.”

 Is It Possible to Win?

-Unfortunately, it is often a no-win situation for the non-bipolar party.
+Unfortunately, it’s often a no-win situation.
 There are times you cannot say anything right.
 No bipolar translator can fix that.

 You say, “I love you and am here for you.”